 Is your camp accredited?

-crabCanoe Island French Camp is accredited by the American Camp Association, whose representatives visit the camp every three years to score the camp on more than 200 standards for health, safety, and program quality.
+Canoe Island French Camp is accredited by the American Camp Association, whose representatives visit the camp every five years to score the camp on more than 200 standards for health, safety, and program quality.
 As a leading authority in child development, ACA works to preserve, promote, and improve the camp experience.
-The ACA’s website for parents and Camp E-news reach nearly 1 million parents each issue and focus on the camp as an integral educational experience.
-We encourage parents to visit the website and sign up for ACA newsletter to receive current information on the camp experience.
-If you have questions on the benefits of camp, how to prepare your child for camp, or talking about the possibility of homesickness before leaving for camp, this is the place to find answers from child development experts.
+If you have questions on the benefits of camp, how to prepare your child for camp, or talking about the possibility of homesickness before leaving for camp, we encourage you to visit the ACA’s website!

 Does my child have to know how to speak French to come to camp?

-strawberry-friendsOur program is designed to give those with little French exposure a fun experience with language and culture to encourage them to continue studying French.
-At the same time, moyens and avancés French students can continue their language acquisition over the summer with French fluent counselors/instructors.
-Campers are interviewed on the first day as to their language skill level and are placed in French class with 5-6 other campers at the same level.
+Our program is designed to give those with little French exposure a fun experience with language and culture to encourage them to continue studying French.
+At the same time, moyens, avancés, et natifs French students can continue their language acquisition over the summer with French fluent counselors/instructors.
+Campers are interviewed on the first day as to their language skill level and are placed in French class with 8-12 other campers at the same level.
 French is used all day long in activities, announcements, songs, French class and evening games.
 Campers are not required to use French during meals nor free time and we make sure beginners understand all safety briefings and announcements.

 How do the children get to camp?

-Those from outside northern Washington often fly to SeaTac International Airport where a staff member will meet them and accompany them on BellAir Airporter Shuttle to the Anacortes ferry terminal, about a 3 hour trip.
+Those from outside northern Washington sometimes fly to SeaTac International Airport where a staff member will meet them and accompany them on BellAir Airporter Shuttle to the Anacortes ferry terminal, about a 3 hour trip.
 Flight arrivals should be by noon on the first day, departure flights should depart after 3:30 pm on the last day but before 6 pm.
 More information is at Getting to Camp.
-This chaperoned service costs $75 each way, which pays for the camper’s and counselor’s shuttle and ferry tickets.
+This chaperoned service costs $85 each way, which pays for the camper’s and counselor’s shuttle and ferry tickets.

 What training does your staff have?

-All staff participate in at least six days of training on pool, waterfront and island safety; first aid; emergency response; working effectively with children; and teaching French effectively.
+All counselors participate in at least six days of training on pool, general safety; first aid; emergency response; working effectively with children; and teaching French effectively.
 They are also oriented to the camp activities and trained in their activity leadership role.
 All our staff are hired for their maturity, experience, French language ability, leadership skills and great personalities.
 Our counselors are at least 18, have had at least one year of college and are conversant, if not fluent, in French.
 At least half of the counselors come from France or other Francophone countries, which helps give the camp a French atmosphere.

 What is the ratio of staff to campers?